 It can cause eye irritation and severe pain when sunscreen gets into your eye.
 This irritation can cause a burning sensation in your eye and also can add a temporary sensitivity towards light.
 In some cases, it is found to lead to blindness due to some harmful chemicals in your sunscreen.
 Also if the burning does not stop after some time on its own then you must consult a doctor for professional advice.

 There are also cases where it is seen that the ingredients found in sunscreen can fluctuate the estrogen level and can have an effect on breast cancer cells.
-So be very careful while using chemical sunscreen on the children's bodies as their skin is a perfect absorber for harmful chemicals.
+So be very careful when using chemical sunscreen on children's bodies as their skin absorbs harmful chemicals.

-5. Pain in some Areas of the skin
+5. Pain in hair areas of the skin

-You can now see in the market a variety of sunscreens that are very confusing to pick one among them that suits you best.
+You can now find a wide range of sunscreens on the market, making it difficult to choose the one that is ideal for you.
 Also, the forms in which these sunscreens are available vary a lot like some found in creams, gels, lotions, ointments, sprays, and wax sticks.
 So you can choose any based on your skin type.
 For areas like the male chest or the scalp, gels are the best option to choose.
-As with various effects of these sunscreens like drying of your skin or tightening it can cause severe pain in the hairy parts of your body.
+As with various effects of these sunscreens like drying your skin or tightening it can cause severe pain in the hairy parts of your body.